 In order to increase the pool of shares available for future equity award grants to continue to operate our compensation program in a manner consistent with past practices and to accommodate anticipated growth, the Board of Directors has adopted, subject to stockholder approval, an amendment and restatement to the 2013 Plan that would add 1,000,000 shares of Company common stock to the pool of shares available for equity awards (note that this share number does not reflect any reverse stock splits and will be adjusted automatically if the reverse stock split proposal set forth as Proposal 6 is approved by stockholders).
 The Compensation Committee and the Board determined this number based on a review of our historical equity grant practices, the recent trading price of our common stock, and advice from the Compensation Committee's independent compensation consultant.
-We currently anticipate that if the proposed amendment and restatement to the 2013 Plan is approved, the number of participants in the 2013 Plan will be sufficient to cover our equity awards for the next two years.
-Our future burn rate will depend on a number of factors, including the number of participants in the 2013 Plan, the price per share of our common stock, any changes to our compensation strategy, changes in business practices or industry standards, changes in the compensation practices of our competitors and the equity award mix.
+We currently anticipate that if the proposed amendment and restatement to the 2013 Plan is approved, the number of shares reserved for awards under the 2013 Plan will be sufficient to cover our equity awards for the next two years.
+Our future burn rate will depend on a number of factors, including the number of participants in the 2013 Plan, the price per share of our common stock, any changes to our compensation strategy, changes in business practices or industry standards, changes in the compensation practices of our competitors and the competitive landscape for recruiting and retaining talent, or changes in compensation practices in the market generally, and the methodology used to establish the equity award mix.